tangowithcode/tango_with_django_2/manuscript/chapter9-user-authentication.md

 {lang="python",linenos=off}
 	from django.contrib.auth.models import User

-For Rango, we've added two fields to complete our user profile, and provided a `__str__()` method to return a meaningful value when a unicode representation of a `UserProfile` model instance is requested.
+For Rango, we've added two fields to complete our user profile.
+We have also provided a `__str__()` method to return a meaningful value when a string representation of a `UserProfile` model instance is requested.

 For the two fields `website` and `picture`, we have set `blank=True` for both.
 This allows each of the fields to be blank if necessary, meaning that users do not have to supply values for the attributes.